 Airline Credit Cards

-With airline rewards credit cards, such as the Delta SkyMiles® Platinum American Express Card, the miles or points you earn may be automatically deposited into your frequent flier account.
+With airline rewards credit cards the miles or points you earn may be automatically deposited into your frequent flier account.
+Terms apply.
 As a result, even if you close your credit card, you won't lose the miles that are already in your account.
 However, review the frequent-flier program's rules, as your miles may expire for other reasons, such as if there isn't any activity in your account.

 Hotel Credit Cards